dart-lang/language/working/control-flow-collections/implementation-plan.md

 Update the IntelliJ parser to support the new syntax.

 Update to use the latest analyzer with support for the feature.
-There a are a handful of usability features that would be nice.
+There are a handful of usability features that would be nice.

 Users may expect `while` loops to work in collections.
 Good error messaging will